BlushyTears/SteamWand/README.md

 ## Current Characteristics

 - **Dynamic typing**: Any C++ type via `TypeInfo<T>::id()`
-- **Range-for iteration**: `iter<Types...>()` over single or multiple component types
+- **Range-for iteration**: `iter<Types...>()` over single or multiple component types ecs-style
-- **Bitmask query**: Multi-type iteration intersects presence bitmaps
+- **Bitmask query**: Multi-type iteration includes types via bitmask access
-- **Zero boilerplate**: No macros, no registration
+- **No boilerplate**: macros, type registration

 ## Technical considerations

 - Slabs are fixed capacity.
 The `cap` you pass to `World(cap)` is a hard limit per slab; exceeding it asserts.
 Pointers from `get_array<T>()` and references from `iter` are stable for the World's lifetime.
+Most likely the plan is to use a fixed-sized array with linked list if we exceed the size.
 - Deleted slots are not reclaimed — `next_idx` only goes up, leaving holes in the slab over time.
 Two workarounds when this matters:
-  - **Discard the World and rebuild.** Cheap, common, and matches how most game state is naturally scoped (per scene, per level, per round).
+  - **Discard the World.** Call `discard()` (or let it go out of scope) and start fresh.
+Cheap, common, and matches how most game state is naturally scoped (per scene, per level, per round).
   - **Don't delete — disable.** Set an `alive` flag on the component instead of removing it.
 Keeps the slab tightly packed for cache-friendly iteration.

-Defragmentation isn't implemented because slot-correlation across slabs is part of the idea: components added together share an index, and reorganizing one slab would silently break references from any other slab that assumed the layout.
+Defragmentation isn't implemented at the moment because slot-correlation across slabs is part of the idea: components added together share an index similarly to how ecs does backwards searching.
+It's probably possible to move the elements of all slabs at the same time, but it needs more thought.

 ---